 Upon choosing a laboratory for Ph.D. research, it may be appropriate for the Guidance Committee Chairperson and members to be changed.
-If needed, please use the form https://ucrbsgsac.wufoo.com/forms/bphy-guidance-committee-nomination-form/ to send your committee changes to the Student Services Advisor.
+Please use this form to send your committee changes to the Student Services Advisor if needed: R'Grad (ucr.edu) "Committee Change"